 Leather poses different challenges than most fabrics.
 However, it might be possible to remove ink without resulting in damage.

 What’s the best tool for cleaning ink stains from leather clothing?
-Try a cotton ball soaked in rubbing alcohol.
+Try a cotton ball (more ideal than a cotton swab) soaked in rubbing alcohol.
 Saturate the cotton ball and find an inconspicuous spot on the item to ensure you won’t damage the leather.
 Place the cotton ball on the stain and gently rub in a circular motion.
 The stain will gradually disappear.
 Finish by drying the area completely and applying a leather conditioner.

 Additional Solutions for Removing Ink From Clothes

-If you’re tackling a tough stain or you don’t have certain chemicals on hand, then it’s essential to know how to remove ink from clothes with these alternatives:
+If you’re tackling a particularly stubborn stain or you don’t have certain chemicals on hand, then it’s essential to know how to remove ink from clothes with these alternatives:

 - Soaking ink-stained fabrics in milk from an hour to overnight can help remove stains.